Stairway to Yamadera: All 1,015 steps of it

 This article was first published in June 2016.

-(CNN) — Upon hearing I would have to climb 1,015 steps to reach the summit of Japan's Yamadera Risshakuji Temple, my immediate reaction was admittedly pathetic.
+(CNN) — Upon hearing I would have to climb 1,015 steps to reach the summit of Yamadera Risshakuji Temple in Japan, my immediate reaction was admittedly pathetic.

 I inspected the temple complex's on-site map closer, trying to locate the entrance to the funicular.
 A futile exercise.
 There was no funicular.
 Yamadera Risshakuji Temple, located on Mount Hoju-san in Japan's Yamagata prefecture, isn't about shortcuts.
 And thankfully so.